vblanton/vblanton/README.md

-👋 Hello, my name is Vlad and I am studying programming / development. <br>
+👋 Hello, my name is Vlad. <br>
-✨ I'm interested ... math, having fun and programming to solve real world problems.<br>
+✨ I'm interested in ...
+Javascript, Rust and programming to solve real world problems.<br>
-💞️ I’m looking to ... see what other folks are working on and find something interesting to help with.<br>
+💞️ I’m looking to ... find something interesting to help with.<br>
 📫 How to reach me ... my username at gmail.com

 <!---